 Got a tween who loves drag queens?
 Then this Tony-winning musical is for you.
-My daughter first saw this show at age 8 and loved it so much, she insisted on going again this year.
+My daughter first saw this show at age 8 and loved it so much, she insisted on going again a few years later.
 She's always raving about it—especially the costumes and shoes.
 Inspired by the film of the same name, it's about two very different men, a wannabe yuppie and an outrageous drag queen, who end up collaborating on a line of snazzy footwear.
 This crowd-pleaser touches on homophobia, losing loved ones, and gay rights.
 As long as your child is mature enough to understand those subjects, Kinky Boots is totally kid-friendly with a positive message ("just be who you wanna be"), and awesome songs by '80s icon Cyndi Lauper.